AnnaSian2006/Brain-MRI-segmentation-model-Deep-Learning-UNet-/README.md

 This project is made by me for Inter Institute National Level Symposium in the technical domain (innovation insight)

+*Since, the size of the file is large, kindly open it in raw format*

 ~ Regards